Skip to main content

 Employers in Austria also pay additional levies on payroll:

-• Municipal Payroll Tax: 3% of monthly gross salaries and wages.
+• Municipal Payroll Tax: Generally 3% of monthly gross salaries and wages.

-• Public Transportation Levy: EUR 2 per employee per week, applicable in Vienna.
+• Public Transportation Levy: A local levy applicable in Vienna.

-• Employee Pension Fund Contribution: 1.53% of monthly gross salaries for employment under Austrian law.
+• Employee Pension Fund Contribution: 1.53% of monthly salary and special payments under the severance scheme for eligible employment relationships.

-These contributions support Austria’s robust social welfare system, ensuring comprehensive social security coverage for employees and their families while providing important financial contributions to the public and regional services.
+These contributions support Austria’s social welfare system, ensuring broad social security coverage for employees and their families while providing important financial support for public and regional services.

 Payroll in Austria